chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-k-check.md

 # Security Considerations

-K-Check assumes that at least one client-configured mirror is honest.
+K-Check assumes that a subset of client-configured mirrors are honest.
+The exact guarantees depend on the configured threshold t, defined in {{k-check}}.
 Under this assumption, the consistency properties of K-Check are as follows:

 1. With honest mirrors, clients that successfully check a resource are assured that they share the same copy of the resource with the union of mirror clients for each configured mirror.
 1. Consistency only holds for the period of time of the minimum mirror validity window.
-1. With at least one dishonest mirror, the probability of discovering an inconsistency is 1 - (1 / 2^(k-1)).
-   This is the probability that each individual mirror check succeeds in the mirror protocol.
+1. Discovering an inconsistency requires that at least k - t + 1 mirrors are honest.

 Unless all clients share the same configured mirrors, K-Check does not achieve global consistency as is defined in {{CONSISTENCY}}.